apalache-mc/apalache/docs/src/tutorials/snowcat-tutorial.md

  - `crit` is a subset of `Proc`, so it is a set of integers, that is, `Set(Int)`.

-Note that we had to add the annotation for `clock` between the keyword `VARIABLES` and `clock`, not before the keyword `VARIABLES`.
-Similar to that, we had to add a type annotation in front of every variable name.
+**Note**: We place the annotation for `clock` between the keyword `VARIABLES` and `clock`, not before the keyword `VARIABLES`.
+Similarly, we added a type annotation immediately above every other variable name.

 We used the one-line TLA+ comment for `clock`: